SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

 - Node : which represent a layer in the pipeline
 - Connector : which allows to connect nodes to each others
 - Builder : which will generate the hardware required for a whole pipeline
-- Stageable : which represent a data thing that you can retrieve Nodes the pipeline
+- NamedType : which are used to define a hardware signal which can go through the pipeline

-It is important to understande that Stageable isn't a hardware data instance, but a key to retrieve a data along the pipeline on nodes.
+It is important to understande that NamedType isn't a hardware data instance, but a key to retrieve a data along the pipeline on nodes.

 Here is an example to illustrate :